opendatahub-io/model-registry-operator/docs/install.md

 echo "https://$(oc get routes -n opendatahub -l app=odh-dashboard -o json | jq '.items[].status.ingress[].host | select(contains("odh-dashboard"))')" | tr -d '"'
 ```

-Copy the above URL to your web-browser and login using credentials used above or user credentails you may have received from your ODH administrator.
-Once you are logged into the Dashboard find "Model Registry" on left navigation to see the available models, please note intially this list may be empty.
+Copy the above URL to your web-browser and login using credentials used above or user credentials you may have received from your ODH administrator.
+Once you are logged into the Dashboard find "Model Registry" on left navigation to see the available models, please note initially this list may be empty.

-Now, there are a couple different ways you can "register" model using Python code or directly using the Dashboard UI into Model Registy.
-For these instuctions please follow to [python libarary usage](./getting-started.md)
+Now, there are a couple different ways you can "register" model using Python code or directly using the Dashboard UI into Model Registry.
+For these instructions please follow to [python library usage](./getting-started.md)